sharangw/pokego/README.md

 ## The Game
 * Pokego presents users the opportunity to battle two pokemons of their choice where the victor is determined through a combination of statistics such as base experience, total base stats, and an element of randomness.
+* The game is available to play here: https://sharangw.github.io/pokego/